Homilsha Woods National Nature Park: Climate and ecoregion

 The Homilsha Woods area has a Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
 Precipitation in the general region averages 450 mm/yr.
 The average temperature in August is 21.5 C.

-Holmosh Woods is in the transition zone between the East European forest steppe ecoregion (on the north) and the Pontic–Caspian steppe ecoregion (on the south).
+Homilsha Woods is in the transition zone between the East European forest steppe ecoregion (on the north) and the Pontic–Caspian steppe ecoregion (on the south).

 Biodiversity

 The terrain is one of hills and ravines, with maple-ash-oak forests on the slopes of the right bank, and pine forests on the sandy terraces of the left bank.
 The forested areas are bordered by wet and dry meadows, with numerous small lakes.
 500 hectares of the forest are 130–150 years old, with some oaks 200–300 years old.

 Animals.
 50 species of fish are found in the lakes and streams, 153 species of birds, and 53 species of mammals.
 Chromista.
 More than 80 species of chromistans (organisms historically but incorrectly classified with the fungi) have been recorded from the park.
 Many of these occur on or in living plant tissues, while others are parasites of fish.
 Fungi.
 More than 1200 non-lichen-forming species of fungi have been recorded from within the park.
 These include mycorrhizal fungi, fungi in or on living plant tissues, saprotrophs mostly on dead plant material but also on dung, and a few species growing on arthropods or on other fungi.
 Plants.
 850 species of plants have been recorded in the park, with 138 listed as rare.
 Protista.
 More than 160 species of slime-moulds (one small group of protists formerly classified with the fungi) have also been recorded.